Kostas Poulis: Club career

 At first he was a substitute footballer, but in May 1948 the team played friendly matches in Thessaloniki and in the first game the team's left midfielder Isaggeleas was injured.
 In the next match against Iraklis, on 3 May Poulis takes his place making his debut in the men's team in a wins 3–0 victory.
 From that day on, Poulis occupied the position of the left midfielder in the starting eleven.
-Poulis had a huge career at AEK, where won the 3 Cups, as well as an Athens FCA Championship.
+Poulis had a huge career at AEK, where he won the 3 Cups as well as an Athens FCA Championship.
 In the summer of 1959 he was traded with his teammates Bounas, Teboneras, Valsamis and Kokkinidis to Propontis Chalkida in order for AEK to acquire the goalkeeper, Kimon Dimitriou.
 The following season he signed for Apollon Athens until 1961 when he ended his career.

 International career

-Poulis played for Greece in 9 matches, between 1950–1953.
+Poulis played for Greece in 9 matches, between 1950 and 1953.
 He was also an international with the military team, with which he also scored a goal.